wercker/step-github-upload-asset/README.md

 # GitHub create release step

-A wercker step for adding a asset to a GitHub release.
+A wercker step for adding an asset to a GitHub release.
 It has a few parameters, but only two are required: `token` and `file`.
 See [Creating a GitHub token](#creating-a-github-token).

 This step will export the id of the asset in an environment variable (default: `$WERCKER_GITHUB_UPLOAD_ASSET_ID`).
 This allows other steps to use this release.